JamesTheBard/nws-severe-api/README.md

 - Docker and Docker Compose installed
 - `webfsd` installed (if serving images with `webfs`)
 - Poetry installed (for dependency management)
+- A public URL to serve the images from

 ## Instructions